m-siciliano/Green-Ties/README.md

 # Green-Ties

 This repository contains replication code and data for the Local Governance and Green Ties Project.
+The project team consists of Michael D. Siciliano (University of Illinois Chicago), Mashal-E-Zehra (Univeristy of Illinois Chicago), Raul Gutierrez-Meave (University of Illinois Chicago), Aaron Deslatte (Indiana University), and Rachel Krause (University of Kansas).

 The variables contained in the dataset are: